Synthetixio/project-template-python/README.md

 python scripts/create_account.py
 ```

-These will not submit transactions unless you edit the script to set `submit=True`.
-This is a safety measure to prevent you from accidentally submitting transactions to the blockchain.
+By default, these scripts won't submit transactions.
+To enable this, you must edit the script and set submit=True.
+This precaution helps avoid unintended transactions on the blockchain.
 Always use caution and carefully review the code before submitting transactions.

 ## Documentation